amanshharma/Tryouts/README.md

 ## Just Tryouts Here

-These apps are based on the tutorial by GQL Bootcamp training by Andrew Mead.
+These apps are based on the Gql Bootcamp training by Andrew Mead.